furnstahl/Physics-8820/_sources/content/Parameter_estimation/lecture_04.md

     * e.g., put your cursor on "norm" or "rvs" and `shift-tab-tab` will tell you all about these.

 * The output $D$ is a numpy array.
 (Everything in Python is an *object*, so more than just a datatype, there are methods that go with these arrays.)
+    * Put your cursor just after `D` and `shift-tab-tab`
+    * $[\cdots]$ when printed.

+* Consider the number of entries in the tails, say beyond $2\sigma$ $\Longrightarrow$ $x>12$ or $x < 8$.
+    * How many do you expect *on average*? $2\sigma$ means about 95\%, so about 5/100.
+    * Here there are 4 in that range.
+If there were zero is there a bug?
+No, there is a chance that will happen!

+* Note the pattern (or lack of patter) and repeat to get different numbers.
+(How?
+Change the random seed from 1.)
+Always play!

+* Questions about plotting?
+Some notes:
+    * We'll repeatedly use constructions like this, so get used to it!
+    * `;` means we put multiple statements on the same line; this is not necessary and probably should be avoided in most cases.
+    * `alpha=0.5` makes the (default) color lighter.
+    * Try `color='red'` on your own in the scatter plot.
+    * You might prefer side-by-side graphs $\Longrightarrow$ alternative code.
+    * An "axis" in Matplotlib means an entire subfigure, not just the x-axi or y-axis.
+    * If you want to know about a potting command already there, `shift-tab-tab` (or you can always google it).
+    * To find `vlines` (vertical lines), google "matplotlib vertical line".
+(Try it to find horizontal lines.)
+    * `fig.tight_layout()` for good spacing with subplots.

+* Observations on graphs?
+    * Scatter plot shows tail $\Longrightarrow$ in this case there *are* 5, but rerun and it will be more or less $\Longrightarrow$ *everything is a pdf*.
+    * The histogram is imperfect.
+Is this a problem? cf. the end of Exploring_pdfs.ipynb with different numbers of samples.
+    * Tails fluctuate!